Find an article in American Psychologist and evaluate it.

 Create a short bibliography on a topic.

-Create a grant proposal for a project in your discipline.
-A good proposal will include
+Create a grant proposal for a project in your discipline, including a literature review,

 Create a research guide on a topic for other students that includes books, articles,